 Position cost information must be delivered at least quarterly, within 10 days after an account statement or additional statement.
-A firm may combine position cost information with the statement(s) for the period, or it may send it separately.
-If it chooses to send position cost information separately, the firm must also include the market value information from the statement(s) for the period in order that the client will be able to readily compare the information.
+A firm may combine position cost information with the statement(s) an account statement or additional statement for the period, or it may send it separately.
+If it chooses to send position cost information separately, the firm must deliver it within 10 days after the statement(s) have been delivered and must also include the market value information from the statement(s) for the period in order that the client will be able to readily compare the information.
 Although a firm may deliver statements under section 14.14 or section 14.14.1 more frequently than quarterly, it is not required to provide position cost information except on a quarterly basis.